 ACTS is a test generation tool for constructing t-way combinatorial test sets.
 Currently, it supports t-way test set generation with t ranging from 1 to 6.
-Combinatorial testing has been shown very effective in detecting faults that are caused by unexpected interactions between different factors.
-The tool provides three interfaces, including Graphic User Interface, Command Line Interface (CLI) and Application Programming Interface (API).
+Combinatorial testing has been shown very effective in detecting faults that are caused by unexpected interactions between different contributing factors.
+The tool provides both command line and GUI interfaces.

 This document is organized as follows.
 Section 1 provides an overview of the core features of ACTS.
 Section 2 provides information about the command line interface.
 Section 3 provides information about the GUI interface.
-The API interface is provided in a separate document.